 The Raoul Wallenberg Institute has been involved in the area of human rights in Cambodia since 2008.
 In 2008 and 2009, RWI organised two workshops on the human rights of women for participants from Southeast Asia, in cooperation with Gender and Development for Cambodia (GADC), a local NGO.
 Furthermore, in 2009, the Institute contributed to a workshop on the preparation of Cambodia’s participation in the UPR in cooperation with the British Embassy in Cambodia, the Swedish International Development Cooperation Agency (Sida) and OHCHR.
 During the second half of 2011, RWI provided support to Paññāsāstra University of Cambodia as part of the Institute’s regional Asia programme.
 The Institute has also been involved in the Human Rights Dialogue meetings between Sweden and Cambodia.

-Following these developments and the Raoul Wallenberg Institute’s involvement in the Swedish-Cambodian bilateral human rights dialogue in January 2012, the Institute is currently undertaking an in-depth assessment of possible future Institute cooperation in Cambodia.
-The objective of the assessment is to provide the Institute with in-depth understanding of the institutional roles, capacities and needs of selected universities and other strategic institutions and create a basis for the Institute to develop a larger results-based programme for a broader cooperation in the field of human rights in Cambodia.
+In March 2012, the Institute signed an agreement with Sida and was granted funding to carry out an assessment of relevant institutions in Cambodia.
+The overall objective of the assessment was to provide RWI with in-depth understanding of the institutional roles, capacities and needs of selected universities and other strategic institutions and create a basis for RWI to develop a larger results-based programme for a broader cooperation in the field of human rights in Cambodia.

 For more information on the Institute’s cooperation in Cambodia, please contact: